Dybondzy/Dybondzy/README.md

 - 👋 Hi, I’m Dinah Bondzie @Dybondzy
-- 👀 I’m interested in Data Analysis ... basic and freelance
+- 👀 I’m interested in Data Engineering ... basic and freelance
-- 🌱 I’m currently learning in a GWU Data Analysis Bootcamp
+- 🌱 I’m currently a graduate of GWU/Trilogy Data Analysis Bootcamp
 - 💞️ I’m looking to collaborate on impactful work
 - 📫 How to reach me?
 DyBondzy@gmail.com